UsualSpace/Universe-Simulator-Showcase/README.md

 # Introduction
-## Important note:
+## Important notes:
 The full engine source is private, but selected design/implementation details and visual demonstrations will be shown below.
+This project is a work in progress and some of the topics listed in the table of contents may not be complete

 ## What is this?